IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 .
 ```

-Participants can then score classifier performance on individual and combined artifact classes using precision and recall by passing the resulting table and `qc/truth.csv` as ordered arguments to `pr.py` as follows:
+Participants can then evaluate classifier precision and recall for individual and combined artifact classes by passing `calls.csv` and `qc/truth.csv` as ordered arguments to `pr.py` as follows:

 ```
 $ python pr.py calls.csv truth.csv